jazzdan/CloudCount/public/layouts/README.md

 ## Specification Deviations
 Obviously, venturing away from a Java Applet and undertaking a browser based solution necessitates some potentially drastic UI changes.

-1. **Single Window** - In most practical situations, browser based apps should limited to a single unified window.
+1. **Unified Window** - In most practical situations, browser based apps should limited to a single, unified window.
 However, that window presents a larger canvas than the smaller panels in the spec, meaning there is more space to present more information in a useful and logically juxtaposed arrangement.

-2. **Change Tracking** - ch-ch-ch-changes!
+2. **Tracking Changes** (the control bar) - Keeping the user informed of the budget's current status, is a primary objective.
+Users should be aware of both their own, unsaved changes to the budget as well as changes made by other users before or during the current session.
+The control bar (located directly below the black navigation bar) provides a universal interface for tracking (unsaved local changes & remote updates by other users) and managing budget changes (saving local changes & manage update notifications).

+3. **Entity Creation** - keep it simple

+4. **Unified Line View** - everything you need

+## Missing Elements
+1. Users Interface
+2. Settings Interface
+3. Various Pop-ups (new line, new sub-line, new transaction, edit sub-line, edit transaction, etc.)
+4. Search Results Interface